shuklak13/Sentweet/README.md

+##SentweetSearch

-#SentweetSearch is a sentiment analysis application for Twitter data.
+SentweetSearch is a sentiment analysis application for Twitter data.
 It may classify tweets as positive or negative.

 Run the SentweetSearch.py file from the command line, as follows: